LostBeard/SpawnDev.PatchStreams/README.md

 ## PatchStream : Stream

 - PatchStream inherits from [Stream](https://learn.microsoft.com/en-us/dotnet/api/system.io.stream?view=net-8.0) making it easy to use with countless existing libraries that can work with Streams.
-- A PatchStream is a readable, writable stream that, when modified, does not modify any source data or data added to it, but instead creates patches to represent the data changes.
+- It is a readable, writable stream that, when modified, does not modify any source data or data added to it, but instead creates patches to represent the data changes.
 - This is useful if you want to temporarily modify a read a large read-only stream without making a complete copy of it
 - As far as the user of the PatchStream Stream is concerned the stream is readable and writable even though any added data is never modified
 - All modifications to this stream are saved in patches which can be undone and redone as fast as changing a single integer value